Message from the Assistant Chair of Equity and Inclusion, Nazish Salahuddin, Ph.D.

 - National Latina/o Psychological Association

 Lesbian, gay, bisexual and transgender

-- Society for the Study of Lesbian, Gay, and Bisexual Issues
+- Society for the Psychology of Sexual Orientation and Gender Diversity

 - APA Committee on Lesbian, Gay, Bisexual and Transgender Concerns